hiamsevval/Web-API-Project-/README.md

 # Web-API-Project-
 A Web API Project using ASP.NET Core

-This project is made by me during my internship at Paycore Bookstore consist of Book and Author repositories.
+This project is made by me during my internship at Paycore.

+Bookstore consist of Book and Author repositories.
 PostgreSql is used for database management.
 MediatR is used in this project.